EwanClark/archinstall/README.md

    lsblk
    ```

-8. **Run the installation script**
+7. **Run the installation script**
-   Navigate to the cloned directory, make the script executable, and run it:
+   Navigate to the cloned directory, make the script executable, and run it.
+You will need to input partitions, usernames, and passwords:
    ```bash
    cd archinstall
    chmod +x install.sh
    ./install.sh
    ```

-9. **Enter partition information**
-   Use the output from `lsblk` to enter the correct partition names when prompted.

-10. **Follow the script instructions**
-   The script will guide you through the installation process, including setting up users, passwords, and system configuration.

-11. **Reboot and enable secure boot setup mode**
+8. **Reboot and enable secure boot setup mode**
     After installation, reboot into your BIOS/UEFI settings and enable **Secure Boot Setup Mode**.

-12. **Log into your Arch system**
+9. **Log into your Arch system**
     Once booted into your new system, log in with the user credentials you created during installation.

-13. **Run the secure boot setup script**
+10. **Run the secure boot setup script**
     Complete the secure boot setup by running:
     ```bash
     sudo ./setup_secure_boot.sh